rsc-pl/Xenoblade-2-Unburger/README.md

 - Restored all instances of Hana's transformation names (e.g., "Judgement Day (JD)" instead of the localizer's "invention" - "Quantum Technochampion")
 - Restored Nia's authentic characterization of Zeke, including her turtle-themed nicknames and related wordplay (such as kameatama/turtlehaed)
 - Added all original Japanese honorific suffixes (-san, -sama, -chan, -kun).
 This was a massive undertaking but rather essential for Xenoblade 2, as these suffixes are frequently used as characterization devices.
 The game makes numerous references to otaku culture - for example featuring scenes where Homura and Hana simulate Maid Cafe interactions - contexts where these honorifics are crucial to the scene's tone and impact.
 If the patch was about Xenoblade 1 or Xenoblade 3 - I would rather not undertake this approach, because there this aspect does not play such an important role to spend really a lot of time to search and restore every honorific in the dialogue.
+- Man-Eater (マンエーター) is used instead of Flesh Eater

 ### Technical Breakthroughs